Carabao Cup draw: Man Utd to face Colchester, Liverpool get Aston Villa in quarter-final | Goal.com

 Carabao Cup draw: Man Utd to face Colchester, Liverpool get Aston Villa in quarter-final

-Manchester United will face League Two Colchester in the Carabao Cup quarter-finals while Liverpool travel to Aston Villa.
+Manchester United will face League Two outfit Colchester United in the Carabao Cup quarter-finals while Liverpool travel to Aston Villa.

-Holders Manchester City are away at Oxford United, with Everton hosting Leicester.
+Holders Manchester City are away at Oxford United, with Everton hosting Leicester City.

 John McGreal’s side have already caused a shock this season after beating Tottenham on penalties in Round Three last month.